Warning: package 'htmltools' was built under R version 4.4.2

 Your in-class presentation should be accompanied by a slide show or other visual materials.
 It would be best to post your presentation materials in advance, preferably by a link to cloud storage or as an email attachment to the class listserv.

 Evaluation of the presentation will be done by peer review as well as by the instructor.
-A rating form will provided.
+An online rating form will provided.

 The topic should not be identical to that of your presentation and should not be just a repetition of work you’ve done for other courses.
+It can be related or similar, but should involve new work.
 This will be due at the end of the exam period, ~ April 25.

 The lecture slides, tutorials and R scripts linked here are available under a Creative Commons Attribution-NonCommercial-ShareAlike license.
 They are available to everybody under the terms of this license and can be shared, but must be appropriately attributed to me with links to this site.